January 2025

 Charlie relaxing on a leather couch with his border collie dog.
 Charlie is wearing a lime green high-visibility jacket and is holding a mug.
 The dog is nestled comfortably on his lap.
 The setting appears to be a living room.
 The overall feeling is one of quiet companionship and relaxation.

-How does the wind break a chimney like this?
+How does the wind damage a chimney like this?

 Section of a rooftop with three chimneys and a television antenna.
 The chimneys vary in color and material, with one featuring a modern, metallic, H-shaped addition.
 The overall setting appears to be somewhat overcast.

-Charlie returned from work with a bale of hay, smiling at me whilst he reversed his pickup toward the polytunnel; he told me that the wind had blown the chimmney pot from the roof.
-About midday I heard the wind slam down onto the Farmhouse, then a thud, so that must have been the chimmney pot.
-Really must do some cleaning, health permitting.
+Charlie returned from work with a bale of hay, smiling at me as he reversed his pickup toward the poly tunnel.
+He informed me that the chimney pot had been blown off the roof by the wind.
+I heard the wind impact the Farmhouse at midday, followed by a thud, which indicated that the chimney pot was the source of the noise.
+Must do some cleaning, health permitting.

 22nd